 - Cheryl Washington, CISO, UC Davis (and former Privacy Officer at UCOP)

 - Pegah Parsi, Chief Privacy Officer, UC San Diego

 - Thea Bullock, Chief Privacy Officer, UC Irvine

 - Liz Eraker Palley, Senior Privacy Counsel, Google

-And Introduction will be provided by UCOP Executive Vice President and CIO Van Williams
+An introduction will be provided by Vice President for Information Technology and UC CIO Van Williams

 For more information regarding the panel, please email the UC Berkeley Privacy Office.